Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 The Boolean Modifier permits you to use open meshes or non-closed volumes (not open faces).

-When using open meshes or non-closed volumes, the Boolean modifier won't perform any operation in faces that do not create a new topology filled with faces using the faces of the target.
+When using open meshes or non-closed volumes, the Boolean modifier will not perform any operation in faces that do not create a new topology filled with faces using the faces of the target.

 In the images below, is the resulting operation when using two non-closed volumes with faces forming a new topology.